aurelien-brabant/partylens-api/README.md

 # Partylens API

-## For front-end developers
+## For frontend developers

-In case you need to play with the API while building the backend, here are the instructions to launch an instance of the API along a postgres database instance:
+In case you need to play with the API while building the frontend, here are the instructions to launch an instance of the API along a postgres database instance:

 ### Requirements